Mileage tax deduction for small business: How to calculate and deduct

 How NEXT helps support small business owners

-NEXT is trusted by hundreds of thousands of small business owners and self-employed workers.
-We specialize in customized business insurance coverage at prices that respect your budget.
+NEXT is trusted by hundreds of thousands of small business owners, freelancers, and self-employed folks.
+We specialize in customized business insurance at prices that respect your budget, from commercial auto insurance to Business Owner’s Policies (BOP).

 Start a free quote with NEXT today.